-All staff receive regular support and supervision appropriate to their role, and an annual appraisal of performance and objectives.
-In addition, Supervising Social Workers have group practice workshops for further critical reflection, which can be case specific, or focussed on complex practice issues and serious case reviews.
+All staff receive regular support and supervision appropriate to their role, and an annual and mid year appraisal of performance and objectives.
+In addition, Supervising Social Workers have group practice workshops for further critical reflection, which can be case specific, or focused on complex practice issues and serious case reviews.
 Supervision and appraisals review staff professional development, ensuring that training and development needs specific to their area of responsibility are promoted.
-All staff undertake mandatory training in Safeguarding, Equality and Diversity, and Data Protection.
+All staff undertake mandatory training in Safeguarding, Equality and Diversity, and Data Protection (GDPR).